Costume Jewellery and an Americano

 Mia gives him her address.

-Thursday and he turns down the second side road on the left walked on about one hundred yards then stopped, struck the brass lion’s head knocker two swift blows on the black painted door and waited.
+Thursday and he turns down the second side road on the left, walked on about one hundred yards then stopped, struck the brass lion’s head knocker two swift blows on the black painted door and waited.
 It was exactly six o’clock.
-She answered and was immediately besieged by Archie’s handsome grinning face as he said “Found you alright.
+She answered and was immediately besieged by Archie’s handsome grinning face as he said “Found you all right.
 You are quite tucked away down here.”

 “Come in.
 A drink?”